krishank-gupta/unit2_project/Computational_thinking_part.md

 **Fig.12:** This graph shows the smoothed version of the humidity data of the campus with non-linear model, 12 hour prediction, min, max, mean

+For these graphs we first got the raw data from the server that we uploaded to the server humidity and temperature and plotted it using matplotlib.pyplot.
+Then we smoothed the data and created a smoothed version of the previous graph.
+Then we used numpy to get a non-linear equation so we would be able to extend the graph and get the predicted data.